- Jihane N. Benhammou, MD, PhD

 Hepatology and health services research

-The Benhammou Laboratory focus is to understand the predictors, pathogenesis and clinical outcomes of non-alcoholic fatty liver (NAFLD) and fatty liver-associated hepatocellular carcinoma in different ethnic populations.
+The Benhammou Laboratory focus is to understand the predictors, pathogenesis and clinical outcomes of non-alcoholic fatty liver (NAFLD) and fatty liver-associated hepatocellular carcinoma (HCC) in different ethnic populations.
 To this end, the laboratory conducts multidisciplinary clinical and translational research at UCLA and Veterans Affairs Greater Los Angeles Health Systems.
 The success of these projects depend on collaboration across fields including transplant hepatology and surgery, human genetics, and human health services.

 Current research projects